.NET

 Response RequestStream(string method, string url, Stream bodyStream, ...);

-The Stream overloads are for streaming uploads when you don't want to materialise the body in memory.
-Common case: uploading a big file from disk.
+The Stream overloads cover streaming uploads where the body shouldn't get materialised in memory.
+The common case is uploading a big file from disk.

 Streaming responses